Dominica Real Estate Investment for Citizenship: Complete 2026 Guide

 If the application is successful, the CBIU will issue an approval in principle.
 Applicants will then complete the property investment by paying the remaining balance and finalizing their purchase.

-Step 6: Final Approval and Passport Issuance
+Step 6: Final Approval and citizenship Issuance

 After confirming and verifying the investment, the CBIU will grant final approval and issue your Certificate of Naturalisation.
-The applicant’s Dominican passport is then printed and delivered either through your agent or a secure courier service.
+The applicant’s Dominican citizenship is then printed and delivered either through your agent or a secure courier service.

 Required Documents Checklist